 Energy, exercise, health and well-being have been linked inextricably in my life ever since I can remember.

-Working With Seniors Captured My Heart – in a good way.
+Working With Seniors Captured My Heart

 Right Place – Right Time – Right Idea

-I Started Lori Michiel Fitness
+Starting Lori Michiel Fitness

-I developed individual and group programs for what would become Lori Michiel Fitness
+I developed individual and group programs for what would become Lori Michiel Fitness.

 The Lori Method™ is Born

-Trainers who wanted to expand their knowledge base and be more successful in their practice, sought me out to mentor them.
+Trainers who wanted to expand their knowledge base and be more successful in their practice, sought me out.
 The word-of-mouth demand grew.
-I created specialized courses in Parkinson’s, Osteoporosis and other age-related and senior conditions so trainers could learn and apply new techniques to their business.
+It inspired me to create specialized courses in Parkinson’s, arthritis, osteoporosis and other senior conditions so trainers could learn and apply new techniques to their business.